vitalreactor/twilio-rest/README.md

 There are a number of good opportunities to improve the library

-  - Adding new nouns to the REST interface (should be straight forward).
+  - Adding new nouns to the REST interface (should be straight-forward).
   - Integrate clj-twilio's implementation support for TwiML
   - Developing other higher level namespaces for different use cases
   - Improving test coverage

 ## License

-Copyright © 2013 Vital Reactor LLC
+Copyright © 2014 Vital Reactor LLC

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.